lanjz/Hello-Word/blog/docs/Vue/Watcher更新顺序.md

             'You may have an infinite update loop ' + ( watcher.user
                 ? ("in watcher with expression \"" + (watcher.expression) + "\"")
-                : "in a component render function."
+                : "in a hllComponent render function."
             ),
             watcher.vm
           );